Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-The heart is divided into four chambers.
-The two upper chambers are called atria and the two lower chambers are called ventricles.
-The heart contains four valves.
+The heart is divided into 4 chambers.
+The 2 upper chambers are called atria and the 2 lower chambers are called ventricles.
+The heart contains 4 valves.
 The valves open and close to keep blood flowing forward through the heart.
 The aortic valve is located between the left ventricle and the aorta.
-It has three leaflets that open and close to allow blood through.
+It has 3 leaflets that open and close to allow blood through.
 It controls the flow of blood from the heart to the rest of the body (except for the lungs).
 Aortic stenosis (AS) occurs when this valve doesn’t open all the way.
 It can also occur when the area above or below the valve is too narrow.
-As a result, blood flow from the heart to the rest of the body is obstructed (blocked).
-This condition can lead to certain heart problems over time.
-But it can often be treated.
+As a result, blood flow from the heart to the rest of the body is blocked.
+Untreated, this condition can lead to certain heart problems over time.
+But good treatments are usually available.

 AS can be described as:

-Supravalvar, when obstruction occurs above the valve (the aorta may be too narrow).
+Supravalvar, when blockage occurs above the valve (the aorta may be too narrow).

-Valvar, when obstruction occurs at the valve (leaflets may be too thick, stuck together, or one or more leaflets may be absent).
+Valvar, when blockage occurs at the valve (leaflets may be too thick, stuck together, or one or more leaflets may be absent).

-Subvalvar, when obstruction occurs below the valve (area below the valve may be too narrow).
+Subvalvar, when blockage occurs below the valve (area below the valve may be too narrow).

-AS is a congenital heart defect.
-This means it’s a problem with the heart’s structure that your child was born with.
+In most cases, AS is a congenital heart defect.
+This means that your child is born with this abnormal heart structure.
 It can be the only defect, or it can be part of a more complex set of defects.
 The exact cause is unknown, but most cases seem to occur by chance.
 Having a family history of left-sided heart defects can be a risk factor.

 AS forces the left ventricle to work harder to pump blood through the aortic valve into the aorta to reach the body.
 This causes the left ventricle to thicken (hypertrophy) and get larger.
 Over time, the left ventricle can become so overworked that it no longer pumps blood well.
 This condition is known as congestive heart failure (CHF).

-Children with valve problems such as AS are at risk of developing an infection of the heart’s inner lining or valves.
+Children with valve problems such as AS may be at risk of developing an infection of the inner liningof the heart or the heart valves.
 This infection is called infective endocarditis.